Federico2014/tron-docker/tools/stress_test/README.md

 The relayed transactions will be stored in the `relay-trx.csv` file in current `stress-test-output` directory.

-To broadcast the relayed transactions, you need set `broadcastRelayTrx = true` and execute the `broadcast` command.
+To broadcast the relayed transactions, you need set `broadcastRelayTrx = true` and execute the `broadcast` command, which will broadcast the transactions stored in the `relay-trx.csv` file.

 *Note*: most of the relayed transactions may be illegal in the stress test network.
 You need to change the transaction verification condition in java-tron source code to replay the transactions.